 |07 January 2012||Structural and Technical Issues|

 (Carnival Destiny) On January 7, 2012, while en-route from Key West Florida to Cozumel Mexico, the ship’s Autopilot system failed.
 This also caused the ARPA (Automatic radar plotting aid) to fail.
-The navigation crew had to use the ship’s 2 radars and 2 GPS for navigation.
-Officers didn’t use the ECDIS system (Electronic Chart Display and Information System) but instead used paper charts to return to Miami, where the equipment was repaired.
+The navigation crew had to use ship’s 2 radars and 2 GPS for navigation.
+Officers didn’t use the ECDIS system (Electronic Chart Display and Information System), but instead used paper charts to return to Miami, where the equipment was repaired.

 |05 January 2012||Crew / Passenger Injuries and Overboards|

 (Carnival Destiny) On January 5, 2012, while the ship was docked in Miami, a male crew sustained injuries (multiple rib fractures).
 He was walking and talking to another crew when stepped in an open space of a removed grill plate and fell into it.
 Injuries included spinal discs fractures and kidney contusion.
 The injured crew was taken to a Miami hospital and remained there for 2 weeks.

 |28 November 2011||Crew / Passenger Injuries and Overboards|